elugens/hello-javascript/docs/general-javascript-questions/data-types/numbers.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can use an underscore to ensure that the number maintains its primitive format.</div><br />
   <div><strong>Technical Response:</strong> The most common way to safely separate number groups without using a comma (which would cause an error) and keep its primitive format.
 We use an underscore (syntactic sugar) to ensure that the number maintains its primitive format.
-However, there are easier ways to propagate large numbers in most programming languages.<br />
+However, there are easier ways to propagate large numbers in most programming languages.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />